Condoms Can Teach Us A Lot About Face Masks

 I’ve been writing about the novel coronavirus for months now.
 So much about the pandemic and the public reaction to it has surprised me.
 Most of all, the mask controversy.
 For a long time, I didn’t really “get” why people were refusing to wear face masks.
-After all, The Center For Disease Control and Prevention says they protect us from virus-spreading respiratory droplets.
+After all, the Public Health Agency of Canada says they protect us from virus-spreading respiratory droplets.
 Donning one seemed like a public service and a no brainer to me.
 Until recently — and the sudden understanding of the "no mask" mentality came from a surprising source: a sexpert, who was comparing masks to condoms.

 Advertisement